 According to the US Department of Labor, "practically every company that designs and produces a product employs mechanical engineers.
 Examples of industries where mechanical engineers are employed include automotive, aerospace, biotechnology, computers and electronics, energy conservation, environmental control, automation and manufacturing, and academia - in areas such as product design, research and development, testing, manufacturing, plant operation, consulting, sales, and research.
 Many graduates enter masters or doctoral programs."

-Top employers in the field include: Boeing ● Caterpillar ● Ford ● General Electric ● General Motors ● Honda R&D Americas ● Northrop Grumman ● Pratt and Whitney ● Schlumberger ● The Metropolitan Transportation Authority.
-You can also check out attendees to CCE's career fairs in the employer profile book and the Employer Directory tab in LionSHARE.
+Top employers in the field include Boeing, Caterpillar, Ford, General Electric, General Motors, Honda R&D Americas, Northrop Grumman, Pratt and Whitney, Schlumberger, The Metropolitan Transportation Authority.
 Sloan Cornerstone Career Center hosts a list of other employers to explore.

-- LionSHARE: CCE's database of internship and full time jobs for students and alumni
+- LionSHARE: CCE’s database of internships and full time jobs for students and alumni

 - Vault & WetFeet guides: profiles industries, companies, and careers including: Industries and Careers for Engineers, Vault Guide to Top Manufacturing Employers, Vault Guide to Top Consumer Products Employers, Vault Guide to the Energy Industry